Liverpool Town Hall

 legacies of Liverpool as european capital of culture, 10 years on

 What are the long-term term legacies of a European Capital of Culture?

-This session shares core findings from the Impacts 18 longitudinal research programme, interrogating Liverpool’s experience from 2000 to 2008 and 2018.
+This session shared core findings from the Impacts 18 longitudinal research programme, interrogating Liverpool’s experience from 2000 to 2008 and 2018.

-Panellists will respond to the research findings and discuss the legacy of the European Capital of Culture Programme for the UK, debating the way this has set the scene for the UK City of Culture programme and projecting future legacies post-Brexit.
+Panellists responded to the research findings and discussed the legacy of the European Capital of Culture Programme for the UK, debating the way this has set the scene for the UK City of Culture programme and projecting future legacies post-Brexit.

 Keynote | Dr Beatriz Garcia

 Chenine Bhathena, Coventry City of Culture